aquelemiguel/retrojam-2017/README.md

 The obligatory theme was **DISCOVERY**.
 With such a broad topic we preferred to separate ourselves from maybe the more direct space exploration, tomb raiding experiences and apply the 'finding' aspect to a more **unusual theme**.

 ## Team
-This project was made possible :
+This project was made possible due to these blokes' dedication:
 <ul>
   <li>Carlos Freitas (<a href=https://github.com/carlosFr97>@carlosfr97</a>): <strong>code</strong></li>
   <li>Diogo Dores (<a href=https://github.com/diogodores>@diogodores</a>): <strong>script</strong> and <strong>code</strong></li>